 You'll find on Amazon's website a full list of supported devices.

 One of the tabs in the app is My Music.
 This houses the music you’ve bought from Amazon, and can include CDs you’ve purchased because of Amazon’s ‘autorip’ feature that gives you access to the MP3 versions.

 My Music can also contain songs and albums you uploaded to Amazon’s Music Storage service.
-This is shutting down for good in January 2019, so that music won’t be available in the app from then on.
+This is shut down for good in January 2019, so any music you uploaded won’t be available in the app from then on.